readyplayerme/Example-iOS-Swift/README.md

 ---

 ## About Ready Player Me
-[Ready Player Me](https://readyplayer.me/developers) is a cross-app avatar platform for the metaverse used by 1,000+ companies.
+[Ready Player Me](https://readyplayer.me/developers) is a cross-game avatar platform for Unity, Unreal Engine, and all web-based stacks.

 ### Getting Started
 [Read the documentation](https://docs.readyplayer.me) to get started with integrating Ready Player Me or explore the examples.